thehackersplaybook/auxknow/README.md

 > "Knowledge is the foundation of progress." — The Hackers Playbook

-Elevate your applications with AuxKnow and join us in redefining the future of AI-driven solutions.
+Elevate your organization with AuxKnow and join us in redefining the future of AI-driven solutions.